 ABOUT Somatic Work

 Relationships, boundaries, existential aims, and meeting daily needs via sensory input largely determine how we think and feel.
 Genuine touch and somatic experiencing relax tissues and encourage circulation.
-We understand ourselves more intimately by orienting to the fluid body, structure, and space through somatic work, rather than talk therapy.
+We understand ourselves more intimately by orienting to the fluid body, skeletal structure, time, and space through somatic work, rather than talk therapy.
 Relief and insight are gifted to us, facilitating movement.
 Range develops for restoration and effort.
-We regulate deeper over time birthing expansive access to presence.
+We regulate deeper over time, birthing expansive access to presence.

 Somatic Therapies add colors to your sensory palette.
 Sensations and structures are felt as distinct, saturated, fluid, and complete.

-Somatic work changed my life and the way I relate to the world.
-My first craniosacral session included a traction on my skull coupled with a lymphatic technique that released my spine, allowing fluid to rush out from my spine, filling my limbs.
-I cried as years of grief and dysfunction evaporated.
-Long-COVID wrecked me for years; I began losing two dogs, 3 family members, and identity/status as an online poker pro (my 1st career and love).
-This was a religious experience, and once I melted into the table, I could feel a cloud of energy about 6-8 inches thick surrounding my body, bathing me with a slight euphoric sensation on my skin.
+Long-COVID wrecked and disabled me for 4 years; I lost two dogs, 3 family members, and identity/status as an online poker pro (my 1st career and love).
+Craniosacral therapy was a religious experience, and once I melted into the table, I could feel a cloud of energy about 6-8 inches thick surrounding my body, bathing me with a slight euphoric sensation on my skin.
 Think of a barely existent orb cloaking the body like a blanket of electricity that feels alive and restorative, while also restful.
+This was another data point showing me what I was capable of.

 Education